openharmony/request_request_cangjie_wrapper/README.md

 ![](figures/request_cangjie_wrapper_architecture_en.png "Architecture of the request_cangjie_wrapper")

+As depicted in the architecture diagram:

+- task create/remove: Offer interfaces for the creation and removal of upload and download tasks.
+- task start/stop: Provide interfaces to initiate and terminate the already created upload and download tasks.
+- task pause/resume: Furnish interfaces for interrupting an executing upload or download task and resuming an interrupted one.
+- query task information : Present an interface for querying information regarding upload and download tasks.
+- subscribe task status : Provide an interface for subscribing to task status.
+A callback will be triggered when the task status undergoes a change.
+- Cangjie upload download FFI interface definition: Be responsible for defining the Cangjie interface for C interoperability, which is employed to realize Cangjie's upload and download capabilities.
+- upload and download request management module: Assume the responsibility of providing fundamental upload and download functions.
+It encapsulates the C interface for interoperability with Cangjie.

 ## Directory Structure

-The source code of the upload and download subsystem is stored in the **/base/request** directory.

-The directory structure is as follows:

 ```
 base/request/request_cangjie_wrapper
+├── ohos
-├── ohos             # Cangjie Upload and Download code
+      └── request    # Cangjie Upload and Download code
-├── figures          # architecture pictures
+└── figures          # architecture pictures
 ```

 ## Constraint